-There is a lot of nature around Skålestrømmen but you also have easy access to small viallges with shops.
-The closest one are about 10km away.
-However, driving one hour is concidered being around the corner, so a rental car is a good thing to have.
+There is a lot of nature around Skålestrømmen but you also have easy access to small villages with shops.
+The closest shop (Joker in Jule) is 6km away.
+However, driving one hour is considered being around the corner, so a rental car is a good thing to have.
 On arrival we will explain the nearby opportunities and also supply a map.

 What are the cost?

-We offer inclusive packages with accommodation, boats, licenses, all meals includeed, so that you do not have to worry about anything.
-Enjoy your stay in you own pace an in absolete freedom.
+We offer inclusive packages with accommodation, boats, licenses, all meals included, so that you do not have to worry about anything.
+Enjoy your stay in you own pace an in absolute freedom.

-Four day (Tuesday to Friday) fly fishing vacation including accomodation, meals, boats, guiding, fly tying, casting tuitition.
+Seven day (Saturday to Saturday) fly fishing vacation including accommodation, meals, boats, guiding, fly tying, casting tuition.

 All payments to be made in Norwegian Crowns.
 You can check the currency converter for orientation.

 Is there a typical daily schedule at Skålestrømmen?
 Is the fishing only at night-time?